vigneshwar-24/companywebsitedynamic/README.md

-# Web Design for a Manufacturing Company
+# Web Design for a Manufacturing Company dynamic
 ## AIM:
-To design a static website for a chip manufacturing company.
+To design a static website for a chip manufacturing company dynamic page.

 ## DESIGN STEPS:
 ### Step 1: